FREQUENTLY ASKED QUESTIONS

 HOW MUCH DOES IT COST?

 Costs will vary depending on whether or not you use insurance and based on your individual plan.
-We currently are in network with Cigna, United, Aetna, and CareFirst.
+We currently are in network with all major insurers in the area, including: Cigna, United, Aetna, Anthem, BlueCross BlueShield, CareFirst, and the VA (through the Community Cares program).
 You can also pay with FSA or HSA accounts.
+Call us today and we can check if your insurance will cover acupuncture!

 HOW SHOULD I PREPARE FOR TREATMENT?